-3 Connect the Kaleido-RCP2 and the Audio Bridge Terminal (if available) to a dedicated 100Base-T Ethernet switch (see Cabling Diagram, on page 11).
+3 Connect the Kaleido-RCP2 and the Audio Bridge Terminal (if available) to a dedicated 100Base-T Ethernet switch (see Cabling Diagram, on page 7).
 You can also connect a mouse and a keyboard to your Kaleido-RCP2.

-- The Kaleido-RCP2, and Audio Bridge Terminal (ABT) are optional devices, and may not have been shipped with your Kaleido-MX system.
-For information on these and other Kaleido-MX options, please contact your Grass Valley sales representative. - You may need to upgrade your Audio Bridge Terminal and Kaleido-RCP2 devices (if available) to the latest firmware.
-The update files can be found on the DVD that shipped with your multiviewer, and on Grass Valley's support portal.
-Please refer to the Kaleido-RCP2 Guide to Installation and Operation, and to the Audio Bridge Terminal Guide to Installation and Operation (available on the DVD, and from the portal) for instructions on how to determine the firmware level, and how to perform the upgrade for these devices. - The Kaleido-MX supports one ABT device.
-With a 3RU model, you can achieve redundancy by connecting the ABT to more than one input card, in which case the Kaleido-MX uses the signal from the input card that is the farthest from the output cards (i.e., Input D, if you have a 64-input model, Input C if you have a 48-input model, or Input B if you have a model with 32-inputs).
+- The Kaleido-RCP2, and Audio Bridge Terminal (ABT) are optional devices, and may not have been shipped with your Kaleido-MX 4K system.
+For information on these and other Kaleido-MX 4K options, please contact your Grass Valley sales representative. - You may need to upgrade your Audio Bridge Terminal and Kaleido-RCP2 devices (if available) to the latest firmware.
+The update files can be found on the DVD that shipped with your multiviewer.
+Please refer to the Kaleido-RCP2 Guide to Installation and Operation, and to the Audio Bridge Terminal Guide to Installation and Operation (available on the DVD, and from the Documentation Library section of Grass Valley's website) for instructions on how to determine the firmware level, and how to perform the upgrade for these devices.